-Autumn Term 2023: 24 students have been offered/started ELSA 5 of those are PP (21%) 10 students currently accessing ELSA, 2 are PP 4 Careers and aspirations/Personal Development support: The EEF Careers guidance report (2016) suggests that effective careers support can improve the impact on social outcomes.
+23 39 50.5 18 34 43.5 Whole School 112 266 399.5 44 119 191 In school evided levels of self-re the ability to interesult of this, st incidents result learning and be ELSA Support 151 students s gulation, o eract with udents ar ing in time low exper carefully-forn adults and p e more likely e out of the c cted levels of ned habits o beers withou to be involv lassroom, ir f progress. of self-relia ut conflict ved in neg nevitably l ance, sociab and dispute. gative behavi eading to a l ility and As a our 4 Careers and aspirations/Personal Development support: The EEF Careers guidance report (2016) suggests that effective careers support can improve the impact on social outcomes.
 62% of studies undertaken cited improved self-efficacy, self confidence and career maturity.
 Extended careers and post-16 applications support for disadvantaged students with plans for extended careers meeting for those who are identified as a priority.
-Of last year's 2022/23 cohort: 22 out of 24 disadvantaged students who have remained in education - 91.7%.
+Of last year's 2023/24 cohort: 37 out of 40 disadvantaged students who have remained in education - 92.5%.